wp-plugins/fws-ajax-contact-form/readme.txt

 = How to add a manual goal in Clicky? =

-If you use a premium plan in Clicky it's possible to track Goals.
+If you use a Clicky premium plan  it's possible to track Goals.

 1. In Clicky click on Goals > Setup > Create a new goal.
 1. Enter a name for the goal